naztronaut/AIIM/README.md

-# AIIM
-##### Am I In (a) Meeting?
+# AIIM (Am I In [a] Meeting?)

-This app will detect if you are in a meeting in Zoom or Microsoft Teams and send a REST call to a Raspberry Pi which will them either turn on or off an LED.
-This was written to work with Windows for now but I will try to add Mac and Linux support.
+This app will detect if you are in a meeting in Zoom or Microsoft Teams by looking at your tasklist and send a REST call to a Raspberry Pi which will either control a simple LED or
+NeoPixel LED .This was written to work with Windows for now but I will try to add Mac and Linux support.
 I welcome pull requests!
 This does **NOT** utilize any kind of APIs to determine if you are in a meeting.
 No APIs means lower risk for data exposure (I understand there has been a lot of concerns around zoom privacy and security).
-This app only cares about the processes.

 ##### How does this work?